Welcome to our Reading Page

 At the end of every day we have story time all together, where stories are chosen both by adults and by the children.

-The children have sound books, tricky word books and word list books to take home.
+The children have sound books and red word books to take home.
 These are updated as we learn new words and sounds.

-When the children have mastered the first sets of sounds – they take home a reading books that will enable them to practise using the sounds and tricky words they have learned.
-The children take home two books each time the books are changed, which is on Mondays and Thursdays.
+When the children have mastered the first sets of sounds – they take home reading materials that will enable them to practise using the sounds and red words they have learned.
+The children take home two books each time.
+One for the children to read themselves to their grown ups and one for the grown ups to read to share with their child.
+The books are changed on Mondays and Thursdays.

 On this page, you will find resources around phonics and word reading and we hope you find them useful.